Accurate starting points for one-shot $G_0W_0$ and Bethe-Salpeter Equation calculations via effective tuning of range-separated hybrid functionals: Results and Discussions

 \subsection{Excitation Energies}

 As a next step, we analyze the excitation energies within the TDDFT and BSE frameworks.
 Table~\ref{tab:gw100_errors2} summarizes the error statistics for Thiel's test set~\cite{bte-ref}, including both singlet and triplet excitations, where the reference values correspond to the theoretical best estimates (TBE) from Ref.~\cite{ot-rsh-gw100}.
 Within the MBPT framework, the BSE$@G_0W_0@$GKS calculations starting from $\omega_{eff}$ based reference perform comparably to those based on the more elaborate $\omega_{OTRSH}$ and $\omega_{HOMO}$ counterparts.
-For singlet excitations, the errors obtained for BSE with $\omega_{eff}$ (MAE = 0.22 eV, MARE = 4.17\%) are nearly identical to those with $\omega_{OTRSH}$ (MAE = 0.23 eV, MARE = 4.30\%) and $\omega_{HOMO}$ (MAE = 0.22 eV, MARE = 4.09\%).
-Similar trend is observed for triplet BSE excitations energies.
-Here the $\omega_{eff}$ results yeild MAE = 0.40 eV and MARE = 9.25\%) which remain very close to those visible for $\omega_{OTRSH}$ (MAE = 0.41 eV, MARE = 10.28\%) and $\omega_{HOMO}$ (MAE = 0.40 eV, MARE = 9.65\%) counterparts.
+For singlet excitations, the errors obtained for BSE with $\omega_{eff}$ (MAE = 0.22 eV, MARE = 4.17\%) are nearly identical to those with $\omega_{OTRSH}$ (MAE = 0.23 eV, MARE = 4.30\%), and $\omega_{HOMO}$ (MAE = 0.22 eV, MARE = 4.09\%), (see Table S11-S12 in SI).
+Triplet excitation are much sensitive to different tuning protocols, overall the trend remains similar.
+Here the $\omega_{eff}$ results yeild MAE = 0.40 eV and MARE = 9.25\%) which remain very close to those for $\omega_{OTRSH}$ (MAE = 0.41 eV, MARE = 10.28\%) and $\omega_{HOMO}$ (MAE = 0.40 eV, MARE = 9.65\%) counterparts(see Table S13-S14 in SI).

 It is noteworthy that $\omega_{OTRSH}$ has previously been identified as one of the most accurate starting points for BSE$@G_0W_0@$GKS calculations among a broad range of DFAs~\cite{ot-rsh-gw100}.
 Other commonly used functionals, such as PBE, PBE0, B3LYP, CAM-B3LYP, and BHLYP, generally yield significantly larger MAEs when employed as starting points for BSE$@G_0W_0@$GKS~\cite{ot-rsh-gw100}.
+We refer to Table S16 of the SI for the error statistics for other functionals.
 Therefore, the comparable or even slightly improved performance of the computationally efficient $\omega_{eff}$ method highlights its potential as a practical and reliable alternative for generating accurate excitation spectra.